Travel Resources - Maine Islands

 Casco Bay Islands

 Chebeague Island : Chebeague Island is located in Casco Bay, about 10 miles from Portland, Maine.
 The island is reached by the CTC Ferry to Cousins Island (which is connected by bridge to Yarmouth) and by the Casco Bay Lines.
-For more info about the island see the Town of Chebeague Island website and a privately run Chebeague site.
+For more info about the island see the Town of Chebeague Island website, the privately run Chebeague site and Wikipedia.

 Cousins Island : Cousins Island is connected by bridge to Yarmouth, Maine, of which it is a part.
 A ferry runs between Cousins Island and Chebeague Island to the southeast.